Last Updated on March 5, 2023 by Victor Queiroz

 According to the specifics of the business and the applicant, you may have to present other requirements, which is why we suggest the assistance of a lawyer to carry out this process.

-As a general rule, the main requirements for applying for the D2 Visa are as follows:
+As a general rule, the main requirements for applying for the Portugal D2 Visa are as follows:

 Proof of means of subsistence

 You can prove your livelihood by submitting documents proving your financial status.
-They must be enough for you to be able to reside in Portugal during the period of the Residence Permit.
+Your bank account must have enough for you to be able to reside in Portugal during the period of the Portugal Residence Permit.

-Currently, it is necessary to present documents proving the amount of at least:
+Currently, it is necessary to present documents proving the amount of at least (as of March 2024):

-You must deposit this amount in a bank account of a Portuguese bank.
+You must deposit this amount in a Portuguese bank account.

 Thus, before applying for the D2 Visa, the applicant must have a bank account in Portugal with the mentioned amount deposited.